-Students may miss four class periods without penalty.
+Students who attend class on campus may miss four class periods without penalty.
 This does not include absences approved by the college for purposes such as participating in speech tournaments or sports.
-Apart from college-approved absences, students who miss more than four class meetings will get docked -5% from their final grade per absence.
+Online students are expected to submit their work on their own time, by required due dates.